TKRoth/ABasic/README.md

 ### SWAP variable 1,variable 2
 Swap the values of the variables.
 Both variables must be the same type.

+### TRIANGLE width,height
+Draw a filled triangle with width and height in the seted color.

 ### QUIT
 Leave the A(gon)Basic developer enviroment and returns to MOS.